Sherman Minton

 According to historians, Minton's judicial philosophy was largely a reaction to the relationship between the New Deal senators and the conservative 1930s Court, which ruled much of the New Deal legislation unconstitutional.
 Minton believed the Supreme Court should be more deferential to the political branches of government, and supported a broad interpretation of the powers of Congress.
 He generally opposed any effort to rule federal legislation unconstitutional on the principle that the court was overstepping its authority.
 As a result of his judicial philosophy, he sought to uphold the intent of the political branches of government.
 Historians note the unusual contrast this created between his role as a partisan liberal Senator and his role as a conservative jurist.
 When Minton became a Justice, the Senate had become more conservative, leading Minton to uphold the constitutionality and intention of conservative legislation.
 He often played peacemaker and consensus builder during a period when the Court was riven by feuds.
 He generally ruled in favor of order over freedom as a result of his broad interpretation of governmental powers.
-These rulings and their limited impact gave some historians a negative opinion of his judicial record.
+These rulings and their limited impact have given some historians a negative opinion of his judicial record.
 Other historians consider Minton's strong commitment to his judicial principles laudable.
 In 1962, the Sherman Minton Bridge in southern Indiana and the Minton–Capehart Federal Building in Indianapolis were named in his honor.